lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 I contacted the holding archive in Germany, writing a message in bad google-translate German!

+In comparison to all the other texts, the appeal of the Vicar of Wakefield is obvious: it’s funny on purpose, while also, I remain convinced, being completely in earnest about its moral values.
+An illustrative joke is the one about making sure to lend something to one’s least pleasant houseguests, so they won’t ever return: it’s a bit wry or cynical as a punchline, but in no way undermines the house’s hospitality, or the idea of hospitality itself as a virtue.
+I think the humour is there to cheer and engage the reader; it is not a cynical book, and therefore not satirical.

+The novel was first published in 1766; this 1792 edition comes 26 years after its first publication, and 18 years after Goldsmith’s death in 1774.

+It opens with an index of chapter summaries, and contains absolutely no prefatory materials --- which is, frankly, a real oddity!
+A sign it was a well-known book?
+‘Needs no introduction’

+Mr. Burchell sings a ballad, which seems to stand in for his moral worthiness in contrast to the local lord’s lack of culture and Moses’s pretentious/soulless admiration of the “ancients.”

+An eighth edition was published in 1787, followed by a “new edition” in 1790 of two volumes in one, followed by a 1792 reprint of the new one-volume edition (Dobson xxv).
+This appears to be the version I have.
+1792 also saw a two-volume edition which called itself the twenty-second edition, probably by counting all the non-London eds (since 8 only counts London) (Dobson xxv).
+Dobson describes a LOT of editions, up to his own day--- 1885.
+Dobson says that sales are rapid in 1766 (three fast editions), but slow by 1770 (Dobson xvi).
+The fourth edition sold at a loss, and the three owners of the book seemed to think they would not make much more money on it; the fifth edition, promised in 1773, was deferred to 1774 (Dobson xvii).
+The sixth edition was 1779.
+Dobson concludes that “The demand for the book I its early days, or at all events, for the authorised edition, cannot therefore have been quite so urgent as has been usually supposed” (Dobson xvii).

+Dobson assumes print runs of roughly a thousand --- it would be worth going back more carefully over these numbers, and those used by others later, to contextualize whether these are large or small print runs, fast or slow sales.

+The HathiTrust scan of Dobson is unusually bad, with a HUGE number of repeated pages.

+It presents itself as a “facsimile” edition but since it is from 1885 this appears to mean... that it was typeset with 18thC type to match the first edition?
+Surely there’s no direct image transfer...?
+Was it just for fun that the preface was also typeset in an 18thC font, or was there a practical reason for it?
+(When I was trying to skim the page images to spot the promised preface and bibliography, I skipped right past them because they looked too much like 18thC pages!)

 The first volume is divided into 40 sections, on a range of topics related to the body, the senses, and disease.
 He classifies bodily and sensory motions as "irritative," "sensitive," "voluntary," and "associate."
 He presents theories on the production and classes of ideas, and seeks to explain the causes and mechanisms of sleep, reverie, vertigo, and drunkenness.
 He then discusses anatomy, especially the operation of the circulatory system and various glands.
 Chapter 29, "The Retrograde Motions of the Absorbent Vessels," is Erasmus Darwin's translation of his late son [Charles Darwin](https://en.wikipedia.org/wiki/Charles\_Darwin\_(medical\_student))'s dissertation.
 These anatomical chapters are followed by four chapters on diseases, which draws on his classification of four types of motion to identify four types of diseases: those of irritation, of sensation, of volition, and of association.
 Two chapters, "Of the Oxygenation of the Blood in the Lungs and Placenta" and "Of Generation" develop his theories about human reproduction, including observations related to evolution.
 The final chapter in the first volume is a reprint of a paper by another of Erasmus Darwin's sons, [Robert Darwin](https://en.wikipedia.org/wiki/Robert\_Darwin), about ocular spectra.

 The second volume is focused solely on classifying diseases into classes, orders, and genera.
 The book is divided into four major sections, based on the four classes of disease: diseases of irritation, sensation, volition, and association.

-In comparison to all the other texts, the appeal of the Vicar of Wakefield is obvious: it’s funny on purpose, while also, I remain convinced, being completely in earnest about its moral values.
-An illustrative joke is the one about making sure to lend something to one’s least pleasant houseguests, so they won’t ever return: it’s a bit wry or cynical as a punchline, but in no way undermines the house’s hospitality, or the idea of hospitality itself as a virtue.

-The novel was first published in 1766; this 1792 edition comes 26 years after its first publication, and 18 years after Goldsmith’s death in 1774.
-Not sure how many printings have elapsed since 1766.

-It opens with an index of chapter summaries, and contains absolutely no prefatory materials --- which is, frankly, a real oddity!
-A sign it was a well-know book?

-T194212 is a 24-page “letter” which the ESTC lists as being on the subject of “Trinity,” and has the same contents as T212697 which the ESTC says was “Issued in the same year as another edition, which had the titlepage reset to include the author statement.”
-T212697 is unsigned, T194212 attributed to William Jones, and both linked in the ESTC to the author “Jones, William, 1726-1800.”

-This is an unsigned single-sheet document.
-I know far more about the piece of paper than the contents: the ESTC describes it as 1 sheet ;  1/2⁰ with dimensions of 34.6 x 20.8cm and horizontal chain lines.
-There is also an uncontrolled note saying that the record is based on “Lpro copy with other material from 1792”

-The shelfmark, HO.42/23 \[632\], points in the London National Archives to “HO 42.
-Letters and papers.
-Piece described at item level.”
-This consists of a whole lot of correspondence sent to the Home Office, which has actually been scanned!
-Things are stamped with numbers in the upper-right....
-And OH MY GOD 632 SHOWS A SCANNED COPY OF THE ACTUAL DOCUMENT, FREE TO THE PUBLIC AND RIGHT HERE, I CANNOT BELIEVE IT!!!!
-Image 940 shows the front, and image 941 shows the back.
-The item has its own record at http://discovery.nationalarchives.gov.uk/details/r/C10614791

-To find this image, I had to check the “HOLDINGS DETAILS” pane of the ESTC record (a field which somehow I only recently discovered), search the shelfmark at the  London National Archives, and guess that \[632\] referred not to a page or image number, but to an item.

-“Lpro” probably means London/local Public Records Office (former name for National Archives), per Cai
+This model of disease essentially tries to understand each symptom as being its own illness, seeking to explain the mechanism of the symptom’s operation in order to explain its causes and cures.
+The drawback of this model is illustrated by, for example, his division of fevers into five classes: irritative fever, inirritative fever, sensitive fever, sensitive irritated fever, and sensitive inirritated fever (Darwin *Zoonomia* 191).
+At many points, his treatment suggestions are accompanied by question marks, or include direct questions and suggestions for experiments, indicating the “in progress” nature of even this very polished work.
+The literary style in general is very different between the two, with the second volume far less digressive and allusive.

+It was difficult to find secondary work on zoonomia, since most work on Erasmus is interested in the publications before and after: either they are interested in Erasmus as a literary figure, and discuss his Botanical Garden, or they are interested in him as a precursor to Charles Darwin’s theories of evolution, so they discuss his next work.

+Zoonomia gets some mention in evolutionary histories, but to discuss this book primarily through the lens of evolution is to fundamentally misunderstand it.
+The few paragraphs on evolution are typically quoted out of context, or even paraphrased inaccurately, to emphasize as much as possible those aspects which match our own knowledge of DNA and natural selection.
+In context, however, it is clear that Erasmus is wildly off base --- for example, he doesn’t think the mother contributes any traits directly to the offspring.
+Those things which sound proto-Darwinian are, in context, clearly Lamarckian evolution.
+They’re not valueless, and perhaps did have impact as precursors to a true understanding of evolution, but they’re also not as accurate or complete as they have been presented.
+And, more importantly, they are not important *to Zoonomia* as a work.
+These theories do not inform any of his explanations of anatomy or disease, which are the topics of the other 1,180 pages of this 1,200 page work.

 Connecting Darwin to Goodall: Darwin was “one of the leading members of the celebrated Lunar Society of Birmingham” (Poynter 112) --- what does that mean?